I F P: Podcast Lab

 In 2021, IFP partnered with Spotify and Anchor to create India's first lab for podcasters, a 25 week long program to mentor and handhold aspiring podcasters for producing their first season.
 The lab saw over 1200 applicants and 200 podcasters from 63 cities were selected as a part of first batch after a thorough interview process.
 The lab included mentors like Anupama Chopra, Varun Duggirala, Mantra, Chhavi Sachdev, Kedar Nimkar, Mayank Shekhar, Joshua Thomas and many more.

-Timebound Challenges
+50 Hour Challenges

 50 Hour Filmmaking Challenge

-Started in 2011, 50 Hour Filmmaking Challenge is IFP's flagship challenge that has seen over 1.85 Lac filmmakers participate in last 11 years.
+Started in 2011, 50 Hour Filmmaking Challenge is IFP's flagship challenge that has seen over 1.85 Lakh filmmakers participate in last 11 years.
 The challenge is one of the largest filmmaking challenge in the world, with participation from all 5 continents.
 Participants can choose to participate across Professional, Amateur or Mobile category depending on their experience and equipment usage.
 In 2015, the challenge was made open to films made in all languages.
 The winning films from the challenge were broadcast on MTV India in IFP's official show called IFP Shorts.